arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 ```
 python example.py find_dragon 'Drake' --path /on/my/planet
 ```
+That's it.
+Types are parsed, checked and converted.
+Defaults and description are picked from function itself.
-(it can even provide you with bash completions you can install.
+Even provides bash completions you can install.
-You wrote no code for that!)
+You wrote no code for that!

-### — I need more complex parametrization of my code.
+### — I need more complex parameterization of my code.
 How do I handle it?

-**Option A.** Read documentation for deprecated packages, write a ton of code for conversion, validation, testing and wiring.
+**Option A.** Read documentation for deprecated packages, write a ton of code for conversion, validation, testing and mocking.
 Add documentation, make presentations about CLI logic and neat places of using CLI, get promoted to Senior CLI architect, give talks and interviews.
 Some junior in your company discovers *option B* and ruins your career.